 So what was the problem?

 Doubt.
-Doubt and fear were the problem.
+Doubt and Fear were the problems.
 Those nagging thoughts, “What if I look foolish?”
 “Who am I to be sharing, anyway?”

 How many times have those thoughts or a variation of them coursed through your body?
 Perhaps during a sales call, an important boardroom meeting, or an interview for your dream job, the echoes of doubt and fear stream across your consciousness creating anxiety and lack of assurance.